 How Does an SBA Disaster Loan Work?

-- Physical Disaster Loans to replace or repair physical damage.
+- Physical disaster loans: These are used to replace or repair physical damage.
 Physical property includes real property (land and buildings), machinery and equipment, fixtures, inventory, and leasehold improvements.

 What Do I Need to Do Before Applying?

 First, you need to determine if you are in a declared disaster area.
 The federal government, the SBA, and the Secretary of Agriculture can declare an area as a designated disaster area.
-Check this list of current designated disaster areas to see if your area is included.
-If it is not in one of these declared disaster areas, you can't get a disaster loan.
+Check the list of current designated disaster areas to see if your area is included.

 How Do I Submit a Disaster Loan Application?